Vegan Hiking Snacks: Ideas From Registered Dietitians

 “As a novice hiker/backpacker and dietitian, I don’t worry about macros.
 My focus is on how heavy my food will be on my back, and trying to get as much calories/nutrition with less weight.”

-On top of that, Rachel Badtke, RDN, CPT says this:
+On top of that, Rachel Badtke, RDN, CPT adds this:

 “also a hiker and dietitian and I agree with this – all about nutrient density plus weight of the item.
 I will also add that having a ‘fun’ item is important since a lot of your comforts are no longer with you on the trail and can really make the day better!”